MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 When an attendee in the event enters the Stage GameObject and speaks, everyone in the event will hear them.

-## Audio control in an Event

-From the developer perspective, Audio Zones in the environment should be more about defining acoustics than user options such as muffled voices.
-You can configure these options within Objects; your environment can then be used as the basis for templates.
-An Organizer can choose the template that has the Audio Zone-based objects they want for an event.

-In a Mesh event, you might want a variety of audio sources inside an Audio Zone (for example, attendees, video players, and radios).
-Mesh determines which Voice should be assigned to which source and then applies the appropriate setting using the Spatializer.
-Every time someone enters or exits an Audio Zone, the settings are adjusted.

 ## Audio Zone properties

 ![______](../../media/enhance-your-environment/audio-zones/057-audio-zone-properties.png)

 **Trigger Collider**: This property contains the GameObject that has an attached Trigger Collider that defines the boundary of the Audio Zone.
 In most cases, this will be the GameObject the Audio Zone component is attached to.
 You can set this by dragging the GameObject from the **Hierarchy** and dropping it onto the **Trigger Collider** property, or clicking the round button in the property and then selected a GameObject in the **Select Collider** window.